Stock photography: Royalty-free (RF)

 In photography and the illustration industry, royalty-free (RF) refers to a copyright license where the user has the right to use the picture without many restrictions based on one-time payment to the licensor.
 The user can, therefore, use the image in several projects without having to purchase any additional licenses.
 RF licenses cannot be given on an exclusive basis.
 In stock photography, RF is one of the common licenses sometimes contrasted with Rights Managed licenses and often employed in subscription-based or microstock photography business models.

 Rights-managed (RM)

-Rights Managed (RM) in the stock photo industry (sometimes called "licensed images") refers to a copyright license which, if purchased by a user, allows the one-time use of the photo as specified by the license.
+Rights Managed (RM) in the stock photo industry (sometimes called "licensed images") refers to a copyright license that, if purchased by a user, allows the one-time use of the photo as specified by the license.
 If the user wants to use the photo for other uses an additional license needs to be purchased.
-RM licenses can be given on a non-exclusive or exclusive basis.
-In stock photography RM is one of the two common license types together with royalty-free, subscription and microstock photography being business models often confused as separate license types (both use the royalty-free license type).
+RM licenses can be given on a nonexclusive or exclusive basis.
+In stock photography RM is one of the two common license types together with royalty-free, subscription, and microstock photography being business models often confused as separate license types (both use the royalty-free license type).